bharadwajyarlagadda/korona/docs/guide.rst

 <area>
 ------

-Korona supports some of the anchor tag attributes like:
+Korona supports some of the area tag attributes like:

 - ``alt``
 - ``coords``